Cancer and Hair Loss

 Does Cancer Cause Hair Loss?

 Many view hair loss as a direct symbol to the world that you have cancer.
-Both men and women report hair loss as one of the side effects they fear most after being diagnosed with lung cancer.
+Both men and women report hair loss as one of the side effects they fear most after a lung cancer diagnosis.
 This is because losing hair can often change a patient’s sense of identity, which can be difficult for them to cope with.

 When you have cancer, it is often believed that you will eventually lose weight or even all of your hair, but is cancer the root of the cause though?
 The answer is no. We’ve compiled a comprehensive assessment of the correlation between cancer and hair loss to resolve any confusion.

 Does Cancer Cause Hair Loss Before Treatment?

 It is generally assumed that all cancer patients will inevitably struggle with hair loss as a direct result of the diagnosis.
 However, hair loss is a response to the chemotherapy and radiation treatments used to target cancer cells.
 Both forms of lung cancer treatment attack the rapidly-growing cancer cells in the body, but they also attack normal fast-growing cells, such as hair roots.

 Coping with Hair Loss and Cancer Treatment

 When you’re struggling with lung cancer and the challenges that follow the diagnosis, it may be difficult to adjust to hair loss and other changes to your appearance.
 This side effect can be distressing, but there are many resources to help patients experiencing hair loss due to cancer treatment.